humdrum-tools/vhv-documentation/filters/dissonant/index.md

 ###  Reverse nota cambiatas (I, i) ###

 A "reverse" nota cambiata is a weak dissonance approached by leap and resolved down by step in the same direction.
 It is labeled with an `I` or an `i` for its ascending and descending versions respectively.
 These are relatively rare in the Renaissance.
-This example from XXXX includes an incomplete anterior lower neighbor, labeled with an `i`.
+This example from the Gloria Ockeghem's [Missa Fors seulement](http://josquin.stanford.edu/work/?id=Ock1007) includes an incomplete anterior lower neighbor, labeled with an `i`.

 {% include verovio.html
 	humdrum-visible="false"